Linaro/documentation/Contribute/OEYocto/README.md

 ###### About

 This support layer is managed by Linaro and intended for boards that do not have their own board support layer.
 Currently used for the HiKey Consumer edition board, and eventually the Bubblegum-96 board.
-If a vendor does not support their own layer, it can be added to this layer
+If a vendor does not support their own layer, it can be added to this layer.

 ###### Contribute